 Masters in Medical Science: Degree Program Overviews

-There are three different master's degrees in medical sciences: Master of Arts (M.A.) in Medical Sciences, Master of Science (M.S.) in Medical Sciences and Master of Medical Science (MMS).
-The difference in degree names is a university preference rather than a distinction between the types of information studied.
+Graduate degree programs in medical science may lead to a Master of Arts (M.A.) in Medical Sciences, Master of Science (M.S.) in Medical Sciences and Master of Medical Science (MMS).
 Students can choose either a pre-professional track that prepares them to enter a health professional school, such as medical school, or a research track that provides them with knowledge and skills to pursue a career in medical research or continue on to a Ph.D. program.

 Many programs are offered with a variety of specializations directly related to positions in the medical field, such as women's health, molecular medicine, pharmacology, aging and neuroscience, medical nutrition science, behavioral medicine or clinical investigation; some specializations require the completion of a dual degree.
 Some are 1-year programs; others add a second year of supervised research.
 A bachelor's degree, among other admission requirements, is necessary to enter medical science graduate degree programs.

 All programs require a bachelor's degree, which can be in any field of study as long as the applicant took enough undergraduate courses in science and math, like biology, chemistry and physics.
 Schools may require an overall GPA of at least 3.0 plus a grade of 3.0 for all science courses.
 For those students entering the pre-professional programs, admission requires the MCAT, and some schools require scores ranging from 24-27.
 Some schools may allow students entering the research track programs to take either the MCAT or GRE to satisfy admission criteria.